Utah's Legal Elite Selection Is Voted On By Peers (Licensed Utah Attorneys) And Published In Utah Business Magazine

 Author of law review article in the American Journal of Trial Advocacy (America’s Oldest Law Review Publication) on the entrapment defense.

 Adjunct Professor Criminal Justice - On Campus & Online

 Eagle Gate College

 YOU DO NOT NEED TO DONATE.
-I do not seek campaign contributions for three main reasons:
+I do not seek or accept campaign contributions for four main reasons: